Author: Craig Neil

 If you have a mountain bike the forest park is by far the best destination thanks to the network of paths that thread their way through it, but whichever route you take the views are guaranteed to take your breath away so binoculars (link to my recommended pairs) are highly recommended.

-One of the biggest draws for sightseers is Loch Lomond’s birdlife, and twitchers arrive in droves to sit on the banks in the hope of catching sight of osprey, geese, woodpeckers and many other bird species.
+One of the biggest attractions in the area is its birdlife and twitchers arrive in droves to sit on the Loch Lomond waterfront in the hope of catching sight of osprey, geese, woodpeckers and many other species that are drawn to the vast body of water.

 Pretty much anywhere is a good place for birdwatching on Loch Lomond but one of the best locations is the RSPB reserve near Gartocharn on the A811.
 The combination of woodlands and wetlands at the reserve makes it a haven for birds but it’s also a great place to catch sight of red squirrels and otters.